mehalr/Review-Inator/README.md

 # Run the app

-Install packages from requirements.txt
-Run the following command
+Install packages from requirements.txt and run the following command

     $ streamlit run app.py